dydent/visualizations-deferral/README.md

 # Deferral-Visualizations

-This repository entails the source code and files developed for the visualization and analysis of the evaluation and data that is part of the Master's Thesis of Tobias Boner at the University of Zurich in 2022/2023.
+This GitHub repository entails the source code and files developed for the evaluation and analysis of the Deferral solution which is part of the Master's Thesis of Tobias Boner at the

-The Deferral main repository(addlink) solution represents mulitple smart contracts that can be used to implement and operate a decentralized referral system on the blockchain.
+University of Zurich in 2022/2023.

+The [Deferral](https://github.com/dydent/Deferral) main repository contains all other source files and code concerning the solution of the thesis.

+In the following this
 Therein, this repository contains a Python project that requires a virtual environment to manage its dependencies.

-## Getting Started
+## Installation Guidelines and Setup

 Follow the instructions below to set up a virtual environment and install the required dependencies.